georgelee144/ishares/README.md

 Each csv is then read to processed to be stored to Google BigQuery.

-ETFs that contain stocks are uploaded to Big Query.
+Currently only ETFs that contain stocks are uploaded to Big Query.
+Working on BOnds and making this async